Satisfactory Academic Progress

 Unsatisfactory Progress in first Academic Term: If a student has a GPA of 1.0 or less, the college has the option to dismiss the students without allowing for any warning.
 However, the academic advising and student support efforts offered by ABTU allow for numerous opportunities for conversation about academic performance prior to dismissal.

-Updated 12/28/2018: Updated all semester / academic term lengths to 16 weeks.
+Updated by Ramsey Atieh on 12/28/2018: Updated all semester / academic term lengths to 16 weeks.
 Updated course lengths to 8 weeks.
 Updated Transfer Credit policy reference.